Research and teaching activities

 University of Melbourne, St Vincent's Hospital

-Dr Di Bella is a Senior Lecturer at the Medical School of the University of Melbourne.
-Dr Di Bella teaches Surgery and Orthopaedics to medical students at the St Vincent's Hospital Campus.
+A/Prof Di Bella is a Senior Lecturer at the Medical School of the University of Melbourne.
+A/Prof Di Bella teaches Surgery and Orthopaedics to medical students at the St Vincent's Hospital Campus.
 She is also an examiner for medical students, interns and residents